 Child 6 (boy): And only the Earth is right, where our water is good and we can drink it.
 This is thanks to God, who put us in exactly the right place.

-This conversation was held after the intervention program.
-It was run freely and without planning.
 The children expressed, in their own words, various ideas they learned as part of the intervention program, such as:

 Characteristics of the Sun - The Sun is a star in space, it gives off light and great heat, it is a body composed of gases.